UoB-HPC/utpx/README.md

 With MoA, initial allocations are resident on the host, and a separate device-resident allocation is made whenever a kernel is launched that has dependency on the allocation.
-A device to host write-back is triggered by a `mprotect` induced pagefault, this happens if the host mirror of the device-resident memory is accessed in any way (e.g., through pointer dereference).
+A device to host write-back is triggered by a `mprotect` induced pagefault, this happens if the host mode of the device-resident memory is accessed in any way (e.g., through pointer dereference).

 ### Alternatives